 Normally, the dog’s urine is straw yellow, without a sharp pathological smell.
 The change in the shade of liquid excreta signals that there is some disturbance in the body.
 For example, dark mustard urine can be caused by dehydration; saturated orange indicates problems with the liver or gallbladder; black indicates possible cancer.
 And what does red urine in dogs mean?
 Let’s try to figure out what causes dog peeing blood.

-Blood in dog’s urine is almost always an alarm signal, which means that there is a severe problem.
-Blood secretions may appear for the following reasons:
+Blood in a dog’s urine is almost always an alarm signal, which means that there is a severe problem.
+Blood secretions may appear for the following reasons.

 Causes of Blood in Urine in Dogs

 Hemolysis — intoxication from rat poisons, which act as the destroyer of red blood cells.
 If an animal accidentally swallows such poison, there may be vomiting, seizures, pain, blood clots in dog urine.
 Hemolytic substances include not only rat poison, but also arsenic, some inedible mushrooms, poisons of snakes and spiders.
 It is vital to contact a specialist to save your pet by giving him an antidote (if available), sorbents, painkillers, heart, and rehydration drugs.
 If there is no possibility to see a doctor at this moment, you should immediately induce vomiting by injecting 50-200 ml of hydrogen peroxide into the mouth of the dog.
 The poisoned pet should be delivered to the veterinary clinic as soon as possible;